AMKohn/bounceback/README.md

 ## Features

- - Small size, Bounceback is only 1.2 KB
+ - Size: Bounceback is only 1.2 KB
  - 100% test coverage
  - Backwards compatible to IE6
  - Complete mobile support